Carbide: Molecular carbides

 Metal complexes containing C are known as metal carbido complexes.
 Most common are carbon-centered octahedral clusters, such as [Au6C(PPh3)6](2+) (where "Ph" represents a phenyl group) and [Fe6C(CO)6](2−).
-Similar species are known for the metal carbonyls and the early metal halides.
+Similar species are known for the metal carbonyls and the early metal halides, as well as the lithium cluster Li_{6}C.

 A few terminal carbides have been isolated, such as [CRuCl2(P(C6H11)3)2].

 Metallocarbohedrynes (or "met-cars") are stable clusters with the general formula M8C12 where M is a transition metal (Ti, Zr, V, etc.).

 Related materials

 In addition to the carbides, other groups of related carbon compounds exist: